 Some lifters and athletes love lifting and competing in high-top shoes, and I’m one of them.
 So, if you’re like me, I wanted to put together a section covering some of the best high-top shoes for powerlifting.

-Great high-top shoes for powerlifting need to have good stability and traction, but above all else, their higher boot construction shouldn’t limit your lifting potential or mechanics.
+Great high-top shoes for powerlifting need good stability and traction, but above all else, their higher boot construction shouldn’t limit your lifting potential or mechanics.

 Top Pick: NOBULL High-Top Trainer

-The NOBULL High-Top Trainer is taking my top pick as the best high-top shoe for powerlifting.
+The NOBULL High-Top Trainer is my top pick for the best high-top shoe for powerlifting.
 Now, this may be somewhat of a controversial pick because it strays from more conventional shoes like the Converse Chuck Taylor All-Star high-top.

 - Best For: Heavy Lifting, CrossFit-Style Training, and Daily Wear